 Kelli Hughes, JD, is an Ohio licensed attorney and researcher at the North American Resource Center for Child Welfare (NARCCW) / Institute for Human Services (IHS) in Columbus, Ohio.
 Her primary work is focused on applied statutory analysis, policy analysis, and research on best practice on a multitude of child maltreatment related issues.
 She performs case consultation and strategic organizational development for IHS/NARCCW and partner organizations.
 Additionally, she provides graphic design, organizational branding, and website development services for several non-profit organizations.

 Ms. Hughes earned her JD from The Ohio State Moritz College of Law in 2011, where her studies focused on legislation, equal rights amendments, and statutory civil rights.
 While at Ohio State, she worked as a research and writing aid for the Kirwan Institute on Race and Ethnicity.
-Ms. Hughes was awarded the Leadership Scholarship from Ohio State for leadership qualities, professional and personal life accomplishments, past academic achievement, and commitment to making a difference in communities and organizations.
-She also was awarded the CALI Excellence for the Future Award for the best performance in the study of Statutory Civil Rights.
+Ms. Hughes was awarded the Leadership Scholarship from The Ohio State University for her leadership qualities, professional and personal accomplishments, past academic achievements, and commitment to making a positive difference in the community.
+She also was awarded the CALI Excellence for the Future award for the best performance in the study of Statutory Civil Rights.

 In her spare time, Ms. Hughes enjoys fine art, and is an accomplished oil painter.
-She is co-founder of Huxley Studio, Ltd. She also enjoys being a member of the Ohio Archaeological Society, playing basketball, and hanging out with her dog, Huxley, and her cats, Krispie and Kahmir.
+She also enjoys being a member of the Ohio Archaeological Society, playing basketball, and hanging out with her dog, Huxley, and her cats, Krispie and Kahmir.

 CHILD MALTREATMENT REPORTING LAWS

 on the Abuse of Children

 American Professional Society on the Abuse of Children | APSAC Center for Child Policy | 2017